I talk a lot about the importance of keeping your body strong, your mind stronger, and your pelvic floor in top shape.

 And it’s diet.

-Not diet in the sense that we need to “go on a diet” to restrict calories or overly restrict certain food groups.
+Not a diet in the sense that we need to “go on a diet” to restrict calories or restrict certain food groups.
 Because let’s face it, how many of us are sick and tired of doing that?

 While this may be obvious to some, it’s such an automatic part of how I live that I actually don’t think about it much.
-But I truly believe that food is medicine and our diets can make a huge difference in our overall health and well being…even in the health of our pelvic floor!
+But I truly believe that food is medicine and our diets can make a huge difference in our overall health and well-being.

 Your Lady Parts are sensitive, and from my experience, certain foods can inflame your “down there” muscles, your bladder and negatively affect your hormones.
 After treating thousands of women, I found that those who change their diets felt better “down there” felt happier and could bounce back faster from flare-ups, UTI’s, and yeast infections.